Customer Stories Orangetheory Fitness

 Even over the phone, Paul Reuter’s energy is contagious.
 The Senior VP of Operations has the sort of upbeat attitude and enthusiasm one would expect to find in the exercise sector of the Health and Wellness world, but the methodology he now preaches at Orangetheory Fitness is anything but typical.
 What secret could Reuter have found to elevate his brand in the seemingly saturated world of fitness franchises?
 For Orangetheory, that was the $1billion question.

 That’s right.
 With a “b.”
-The rapidly growing frontrunner of fitness is poised to hit $1 billion in revenue and over 1,100 locations in 2018.
-All this in only 8 years since its conception.
+The rapidly growing frontrunner of fitness hit $1 billion in revenue and over 1,300 locations in 2019.
+All this in only 9 years since its conception.
 With this explosive growth rate and exciting new agreements to start developing studios in the UK, Orangetheory earned the #1 spot on Franchise Time’s Fast & Serious list in 2017.
 So, what sort of regimen does it take to see these impressive gains?
 Reuter recognizes that, in an industry driven by memberships, customer feedback is key.

 Orangetheory’s goal is very clear.
 “To deliver proven fitness results for a healthier world, that’s our mission,” Reuter says, “and we can’t do that if we don’t listen to the voice of our consumer.”
 He is a firm believer that happy customers and positive word of mouth lead to healthy, sustainable growth – the kind of growth Orangetheory has enjoyed over the past several years.
 It takes much more than a nice sentiment and a verbal commitment to ensure customer loyalty, though.